zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 ### Notes/Constraints/Caveats

 Enabling our plugin(s) will cause conflict with 2 default scoring plugins: "NodeResourcesLeastAllocated" and "NodeResourcesBalancedAllocation" plugins.
 So it is strongly advised to disable them when enabling plugin(s) mentioned in this proposal.
-For the 3rd Goal, since we utilise PodTopologySpread plugin scoring and to prevent double scoring, it is recommended to disable "PodTopologySpread" Score plugin only.
+For the 3rd Goal, since we utilise PodTopologySpread plugin scoring and to prevent double scoring, it is recommended to disable "PodTopologySpread" Score plugin only, should you choose to use our extended algorithm.
 The motivation behind using this plugin is explained under "Spreading with BestFitBinPack".

 ### Risks and Mitigations